 WEDNESDAY 28 NOVEMBER, 2-2.45pm.
 An illustrated talk about the pioneering female founders of the RSPB – including rare images, a cast of invisible characters, and a surprising political secret.
 Discover Manchester’s leading role in saving the birds.

-I’ll be combining this trip with a talk at the local RSPB centre: details to come soon.
+I’ll be combining this trip with another talk in central Manchester: details to come soon.